-If I have another idea for a story or series I will just create another project folder.
+If I have another idea for a story or series I will just create another project folder within this Root Folder.

 Here are the folders within my Template Folder:

-Now inside each of these folders is nothing.
-I have no sub-folders within because while a novel set may need, say, sub-folders within research, each novel or series may need a different set of sub-folders.
+Now, I have no sub-folders within any of these because while a novel set may need sub-folders within research, each novel or series may need a different set of sub-folders.
 So I can create these new sub-folders specific to that novel set.

-By having a Template Folder, as soon as I come up with a new novel or series I just copy and paste the Template Folder and then change its name to the novel/series title.
+By having a Template Folder, as soon as I come up with a new novel or series I just create a copy of the Template Folder then change its name to the novel/series title.

 A Word about Subfolders

-Don’t overdo it on the sub-folders.
-For example in my Characters Folder I may have a sub-folder for say Humans and one for Aliens (if I’m writing a sci-fi).
-Now to me that’s plenty, I don’t then need to be a sub-folder into each of THOSE saying “Major Human Character” and “Minor Human Character”.
+For example, in my Characters Folder, I may have a sub-folder for say Humans and one for Aliens (if I’m writing a sci-fi).

-You can save your character profiles into the correct human or alien folder and then just save the file names to identify major and minor etc.
+You can save your character profiles into the correct human or alien folder and then just save with file names to identify major and minor etc.